Social Issues That Matter to Generation Z

 Racial equity is a key social issue for Generation Z.

-Thus far, Gen Zers are the most racially and ethnically diverse generation, according to the Pew Research Center, with nearly half of the group’s members representing communities of color.
+Gen Zers are more racially and ethnically diverse than previous generations, with nearly half of the group’s members representing communities of color.
 Fittingly, this group values inclusion and its members are more likely than their older counterparts to have favorable views of interracial marriage as well as racial and ethnic diversity.

 Today’s young people are also acutely aware of the nation’s steep racial divides.